ramamoorthyluxman/bpc/README.md

   rm -rf /var/lib/apt/lists/*
 ```

-### Baseline Solution

-We provide a simple baseline solution as a reference for implementing the solution in `ibpc_pose_estimator_py`.
-Please refer to the [baseline_solution](https://github.com/opencv/bpc/tree/baseline_solution) branch and follow the instructions there.

 ## Further Details

 The above is enough to get you going.
 However we want to be open about what else were doing.
 You can see the source of the tester and build your own version as follows if you'd like.

-### If you would like the training data
+### If you would like the training data and test data

 Use the command:
 ```
 bpc fetch ipd_all
 ```

 ### Manually Run components